Dr. Jeannette Lofas talks about the Stepmother's most difficult role.

-In my practice, a number of men I’ve spoken with have indicated they were selected to attend a diversity training course.
-When asked about their thoughts, here is what they reported.
+In my practice, a number of men have related that they were selected to attend a diversity training course.
+When asked about their thoughts, here is what they reported:

 “It was awful.
 The facilitator had beaten up on me and my male colleagues.
 It boiled down to one accusation: It's all your fault.”

-Author Joanne Lipman reports: “I've heard this again and again.
+Author Joanne Lipman similarly reports: “I've heard this again and again.
 I've seen self-assured, confident men curl into a defensive crouch when the subject of women - or God forbid - the phrase ‘gender equality’ has come up.”

 What's been done has resulted in rage, male-bashing and shaming, according to many.
 Men are recoiling from what is the current message of diversity.